Chapingo Autonomous University

-Murals
+Muralism

-The main attraction for visitors at this school is its murals, especially those in the Chapel of the Chapingo Autonomous University (murals) by Diego Rivera.
-The room was old hacienda chapel, but is now the University Ceremonies Room.
+The main attraction for visitors at this school is its murals, especially the murals in the chapel by Diego Rivera.
+The room was an old hacienda chapel, but is now the University Ceremonies Room.
 This work was begun in 1924 and completed in 1927.
 Rivera painted 41 separate panels that cover the walls and ceiling of the room.
 The murals contain imagery relating to the revolutionary struggles of the peasants and working class of Mexico and the fertility and cycles of nature.
 Covering an area of over 700m2, the work divides into three parts.
 The left panels depict man's struggle to have land, the right panels show the evolution of Mother Nature and the center shows the communion between man and earth.
 The most prominent panel at the front of the room is titled Tierra Fecunda (translated Abundant Earth) and features a nude woman reclining in a landscape accompanied by the personifications of the natural forces of wind, water, and fire.
 Three smaller figures represent humanity who have created machines to harness natural energy.
 The murals on the south wall continue the theme of nature, showing cycles of germination, growth, and flowering.
 The murals on the north wall are devoted to images of revolution, suggesting that revolution follows similar natural cycles of germination, growth, and fruition.
 On both sides, Rivera included images of death—buried seeds and buried revolutionary martyrs.
 It is considered to be one of Rivera's best works.
 More recently, the school acquired an unnamed mural by Luis Nishizawa.
 This work was produced during his last year at the Escuela Nacional de Artes Plasticas (ENAP) of UNAM and depicts the agriculture of Mexico in both the past and the present.
 The work is six meters high, nine meters wide and in the form of a triangle.
 It is placed in a building that is commonly called “El Partenon.”

 The school is also home to the National Museum of Agriculture.
 The 2,000 m2 facility presents the development of agriculture in Mexico from the pre-Hispanic past to the present day.
 The collection has about 4,000 objects relating to technology, agronomy including farming implements and photographs by Hanz Gutmann.